 - Works in the public domain.

 - Facts and discoveries.

 - Compilations and databases.

 - Works of the U.S. Government.

 - Works that are not in a tangible form of expression.

 - Titles, names, short phrases, and slogans.

-- Ideas, procedures, methods, systems, processes, concepts, principles, discoveries, or devices.
+- Ideas, procedures, methods, systems, processes, concepts, principles, or discoveries.